Top 10 Chest Strap Heart Rate Monitors

 Your heart rate monitor is equally useful on recovery days and on days of intense workouts.

-A lot of us, as athletes or fitness buffs, are very intense about our goals and think we should be pushing ourselves all the time.
+A lot of us, like athletes or fitness buffs, are very intense about our goals and think we should be pushing ourselves all the time.
 Enthusiasm is a good thing, but doing easy workouts in between more intense activity is important, too.
 It can keep you from getting injured and, if you are so active that you get exhausted, you can get injured more easily and suffer a serious setback.
 A heart rate monitor will help you avoid that if you can remember to keep the heart rate, on easy days, not too far above your resting heart rate.

 Your heart rate monitor isn't just for working out.
 You should wear it a few days in a row while you are just eating breakfast, going to work, or even sleeping.
 This will give you a more accurate picture of your resting heart rate, and help you plan your workouts to hit your target zone.

-Once that is established, you can get in the habit of pushing yourself above the resting heart rate, or staying close to it for a recovery or less intense day.
+Once that is established, you can get in the habit of pushing yourself above the resting heart rate, or staying close to it for recovery or less intense day.
 Over time, you can even notice trends and adjust your strategy according to them.
 You may find that you are stuck in a rut on the treadmill, unable to get your heart rate up to where it will be effective for making gains.
 It may be time to get off the treadmill and try something new that will get you using different muscle groups and exerting yourself in new ways.

 Other Factors to Consider

 Most any chest strap heart rate monitor that you buy new will be compatible with a huge range of fitness machines.
 This includes smartphones, whether they are Android, iPhone, or anything else.
 However, you should still check the manufacturer's notes or the owner's manual when deciding which unit to get.
-This is especially true if you are buying an older secondhand chest strap heart rate monitor monitor.
+This is especially true if you are buying an older secondhand chest strap heart rate monitor.

 You need to know how much water a unit can take, and at how deep a depth, before the water causes permanent damage.
 Water, here, can refer to rain, sweat, or even spilled drinks of water as well.
-If you do a lot of swimming, you will want to do your research on how waterproof or water resistant the unit is.
-Water resistant is not the same as waterproof.
+If you do a lot of swimming, you will want to do your research on how waterproof or water-resistant the unit is.
+Water-resistant is not the same as waterproof.
 Water resistant means the unit can resist water up to a certain point.
 For many manufacturers, this point is pool swimming.
 The amount of moisture you expose the unit to while swimming should not damage the unit.
 Waterproof, on the other hand, means the unit is completely unaffected by water.
 None of the best chest strap heart rate monitor we reviewed the claim to be waterproof.

 A chest rate monitor is a very helpful tool.
 It will let you know just how well your heart is doing throughout your whole workout and will let you know if you have any kind of health problem.
 You can also easily deduce what kind of exercise you are doing at the moment, be it aerobic, anaerobic or even HIIT, just based on your heartbeat.
 Calculating calorie loss will be an easy task, so a chest rate monitor is a worthy companion.
 We hope our guide has helped you understand them better, and that you managed to find what you are looking for!